jakobhuerner/jakobhuerner.github.io/_posts/2022-02-19-apple_macbook_pro_m1max_hobby_photographers_view.md

 ![MacBook Pro M1 Max](../images/20220219/macbook_pro_m1max.jpg)

 The computer I used is a MacBook Pro with M1 Max, 64GB of RAM, and 1 TB of SSD storage.
-I reflect on it in the context of my normal hobby photographer setup using an older Microsoft Surface Laptop with an Intel i5-7200U and 8GB, and an Apple iPad Pro with A12X chip.
+I reflect on it in the context of my [casual photographer](../leanest_highest_quality_casual_photography_setup) setup using an older Microsoft Surface Laptop with an Intel i5-7200U and 8GB, and an Apple iPad Pro with A12X chip.

 # General